Usman-Asghar/careaxiom/README.md

 * For Guest (Use user_id=3)

 **For Adding New Airport**
-Enter "http://localhost/careaxiom/api/airport" in URL field of Advanced Rest Client and add following form fields.
+Enter "http://localhost/careaxiom/api/airport" in URL field of Advanced Rest Client, select PUT method and add following form fields.
+All fields are required.

+* airport_code
+* airport_name
+* country
+* city
+* user_id

+Test it with different User roles